titu1994/Neural-Style-Transfer/README.md

 It also explains how to setup Theano (with GPU support) on both Windows and Linux.
 Theano on Windows is a long and tedious process, so the guide can speed up the process by simply letting you finish all the steps in the correct order, so as not to screw up the finicky Theano + Windows setup.

+The **Script Helper** program can be downloaded from the Releases tab of this repository, [Script Helper Releases](https://github.com/titu1994/Neural-Style-Transfer/releases).
+Extract it into any folder and run the `Neural Style Transfer.exe` program.
+On Linux, you will need to install Mono C# to run the script helper program.

 <b>Note: </b> As of Keras 1.1.0, Tensorflow is the default backend for Keras.
 However, if you are on Windows, Tensorflow is not available.
 Therefore, Windows users should go to their C:/Users/{UserName}/.keras directory and configure their keras.json file as below:

 ```